Adoption Lawyers in Alabama

 International adoption is the process by which parents adopt a child from outside the United States.
 This process is also called “intercountry adoption.”
 How the adoption process works in this category largely depends on the laws of the country you are trying to adopt in.
 For instance, countries that are part of The Hague Adoption Convention will have policies that differ from countries that are not.
 If you decide to adopt a child from abroad, first you should decide which country you want to adopt from.
 Things to keep in mind are the current political climate in that country, your budget (costs can vary greatly), if you meet the qualifications to adopt from that country, the types of adoptions they offer in that country (e.g. infant vs. teenager, boy vs. girl availability), and the culture of the country.

 Next, you will need to find an international adoption agency in Alabama.
 Be sure to find a reputable one and if possible talk to parents who have already adopted internationally to see which agency they used.
 Before you can adopt, the U.S. Citizenship and Immigration Services (USCIS) Adoption Department will need to verify that you are eligible to adopt.
 If you get matched with a child, you will need to travel to the child’s home country and be prepared to stay there for four weeks.
 During those four weeks, you will get to know your child, complete your visa application, and fill out forms for Alabama’s international adoption process.
 Before you leave the country you will have an interview with their adoption authorities to ensure you meet the requirements for adoption.
 Once you get back to Alabama, you will need to fill out more visa forms to finalize the adoption in Alabama.
-Whether you live in Birmingham, Anniston, Decatur, Huntsville, Montgomery, Prattville, or Alabaster give our adoption and family law attorneys a call today for more information and a free consultation over the phone.
+If you need an adoption attorney in Montgomery, Birmingham, Anniston, Decatur, Huntsville, Prattville, or Alabaster give our Alabama adoption lawyers and family law attorneys a call today for more information and a consultation over the phone.

 The last common type of adoption is foster care adoption.
 Most foster children in Alabama are eventually reunited with their biological family.
 However, roughly 20 percent of children in foster care become eligible for adoption in Alabama.
 Foster care adoptions are handled through the Alabama Department of Human Resources (DHR).
 You will need to fill out an applications to Foster and Adopt.
 You will then be contacted by DHR and go through their screening process.
 This process includes Trauma-Informed Pre-Service meetings and a home study to see what kind of environment you can offer a child.
 After a child has been placed in your home successfully for at least three months, you can move forward in the adoption process to ask the court to finalize your adoption in Alabama.
 Let our adoption lawyers in Alabama help you and your family with the process today.

 These types of adoptions done by agreement can usually be done for much cheaper than if the parents are not in agreement.
-This is why we are able to charge the $900 flat fee in these cases and not the normal $1500 to $2500 retainer we usually require in other types of adoptions.
 If the adoption is not by agreement of the biological parents then there are many more hearings involved.
 If it is contested then it means there will be hearings to either terminate the biological father’s rights or determine the parent unfit so they can adopt.
 If you are interested in adopting a child and need to speak with an adoption attorney in Madison County or anywhere else we have an office then call us today for more information.